 For information about how to apply for a resit or resubmission, see [Assessment Policy](#) - scroll down and find 3.15 Resits and Resubmissions.
-You can download the form from [Application for Resit or Resubmission](#).
+You can download the form from [Application for Resit or Resubmission](#)

-Second Results (course level)
+Second Result (course level)

-If you receive a fail grade in a course, you may be able to apply for a reassessment of the course.
+If you receive a 40% or higher fail grade in a course, you may be able to apply for a reassessment of the course.

-For information about how to apply for a second result, see [Assessment Policy](#) - scroll down and find 3.16 Second Results.
-You can download the form from [Application for Second Result](#).
+For information about a second result, see [Assessment Policy](#) - scroll down and find 3.16 Second Results.
+You can download the form from [Application for Second Result](#)